Report of CCR delegation to Pre-ExCom and ExCom

 - Some tension between these and HCR-referred cases where HCR active (cases generally require HCR recognition as refugee but may be promoted where would not meet HCR’s resettlement criteria)

-a) establishment of common form (joint RRF-IMM8)
+a) establishment of common form (joint RRF-IMM8)4) Other

 b) clarification responsibility for highly specific photos now required (embassy to bring camera meeting specific requirements on field visits?)